pietrodileo/howlong/README.md

 | Linux    | `scripts/linux/build-prerelease.sh`    | `scripts/linux/build-release.sh`    |
 | Any      | `npm run tauri build` (default config) | Use the platform release script     |

+Pre-release scripts generate unsigned builds for local testing, while official release scripts create signed installers for public distribution.

+### Pre-release builds

-Use the prerelease scripts for local testing.
-They keep the application name **HowLong**, use a separate application identifier, and do not need a signing key or create official updater artifacts.
-Use the release scripts for official builds.
-They use `~/.tauri/howlong.key` (or `%USERPROFILE%\.tauri\howlong.key` on Windows) and require a non-empty `TAURI_SIGNING_PRIVATE_KEY_PASSWORD`.
-To use another key locally, set `TAURI_SIGNING_PRIVATE_KEY` to its path or contents before running the release script.
-The scripts stop early when signing setup is incomplete.
+For local development and testing, use the prerelease scripts.
+These builds retain the application name **HowLong**, use a distinct application identifier, and do not require signing keys or generate official updater artifacts.

+### Official releases

+For official releases, always use the release scripts.
+These scripts require a valid signing key and password to ensure releases are secure and trusted.
+By default, the signing key should be stored at `~/.tauri/howlong.key` on Unix-based systems, or `%USERPROFILE%\.tauri\howlong.key` on Windows.
+You must also provide a non-empty `TAURI_SIGNING_PRIVATE_KEY_PASSWORD` to unlock and use the signing key.

+If you prefer to use a different key for a local release build, you can set the `TAURI_SIGNING_PRIVATE_KEY` environment variable to specify either the file path or the actual contents of your private key.

+The release scripts are designed to check for both the presence of a valid key and a password.
+If the signing setup is missing or incomplete, the scripts will stop and display an error, preventing the creation of an unsigned or improperly signed official release.
+This process guarantees that every official build is signed and verifiable, helping users trust release downloads.

 For the full release process, including development, prereleases, stable releases, signing, tagging, and forks, see the [Build and release guide](docs/BUILD.md).

+### Tags and Official Releases

+To publish an official updater release, push a stable Git tag in the format `v*` (e.g., `v1.2.3`).
+Tags that include a hyphen (such as `v1.2.3-beta`) are ignored for updater releases.
+When a valid tag is pushed, `.github/workflows/release.yml` is triggered, which performs the following:

-Push a stable `v*` tag to publish an updater release through `.github/workflows/release.yml`.
-Tags containing a hyphen are ignored.
-The workflow builds Windows x64, Linux x64, macOS Intel, and macOS Apple Silicon artifacts, generates release notes from the tag and previous release, then uploads the signed installers, updater bundles, signatures, and `latest.json` to the GitHub Release.
+- Builds release artifacts for Windows x64, Linux x64, macOS Intel, and macOS Apple Silicon.
+- Automatically generates release notes by comparing the tag to the previous release.
+- Uploads the signed installers, updater bundles, signature files, and `latest.json` to the new GitHub Release.
+- *HowLong?*'s internal updater will automatically detect and download only official releases.

-Before pushing the first release tag, add these GitHub Actions secrets:
+**Before pushing your first release tag, make sure the following GitHub Actions secrets are configured:**

-- `TAURI_SIGNING_PRIVATE_KEY`: the full contents of the private key generated with `npm run tauri -- signer generate -w ~/.tauri/howlong.key`
+- `TAURI_SIGNING_PRIVATE_KEY`: The entire contents of your Tauri private key, generated via `npm run tauri -- signer generate -w ~/.tauri/howlong.key`
-- `TAURI_SIGNING_PRIVATE_KEY_PASSWORD`: the non-empty passphrase used to generate the protected release key
+- `TAURI_SIGNING_PRIVATE_KEY_PASSWORD`: The passphrase you set when generating the protected private key (must not be empty).

+> ⚠️ **Do not commit your private key.**
-Never commit the private key.
-Keep it protected and use the same key for future releases.
-If you lose or replace it, existing installations cannot accept new updates.
+Keep your private key strictly confidential—secure it in a protected location and always reuse the same key for all future releases.
+Losing or replacing this key will prevent existing app installations from accepting or verifying future updates.

 ### Updater signing, passwords, and forks